-The iOS 15 update from Apple marks another step from the company towards providing its users with greater control over how their data is shared.
+The Apple iOS 15 update marks another step from the company towards providing its users with greater control over how their data is shared.
 The changes posed by the new update will affect compatible iPhones, iPads, and macOS Monterey devices.

-With 1.5 billion active Apple devices in 2020, and the update making significant changes to the Mail app, online businesses which make use of email marketing should take heed of these alterations.
+With 1.5 billion active Apple devices in 2020, and the update making significant changes to the Mail app, online businesses which make use of email marketing and M-commerce trends should take heed of these alterations.

 This update and the previous iOS 14.5 have focused heavily on protecting Apple users’ data.
 The latter took a hard stance on apps, heightening the transparency of their tracking, the former will now shift attention over to email data.